Skip to content

 bash

-toolrouter validate # Warnings only
+toolrouter validate # warnings only

-toolrouter validate --strict # Warnings become errors
+toolrouter validate --strict # warnings → errors

 What `validate` checks